prosperjohn9/etch-a-sketch/README.md

 # Objectives
-1. Website with 16x16 grid of square <div> elements.
+1. Website with 16x16 grid of square elements.
-2. Change color of each <div> on mouse-over.
+2. Change color of each on mouse-over.
 3. Adjustable grid size, no larger than 100x100.
 4. Option to use random color per pixel.